The PHP agent comes in two parts:

 Having two processes running is entirely normal behavior.
 The first column is the process owner, the second is the process ID (PID) and the third is the parent process ID (PPID).

 The first process, the one owned by PID 1, is the "watchdog" process.
 It watches the second process, which is the "worker" process.
-The worker process is the one that accepts connections from the agent, gathers metrics, and communicates with the New Relic servers.
+The worker process is the one that accepts connections from the agent, gathers metrics, and communicates with the New Relic collector.

 If the worker process encounters a fatal error and terminates unexpectedly, the watchdog process will immediately re-spawn a new worker process.
 This ensures that there is an absolute minimum down-time of the daemon.